johanbrook/johanbrook.com/src/site/writings/2020-02-01-recently-in-books.md

 slug: recently-in-books
 date: '2020-02-01T10:12'
 location: My home office in Stockholm
-excerpt: Thoughts on the books "The Alchemist", "The Zahir", and "The Snow Leopard", which I read in early 2020.
+excerpt: Thoughts on the books "The Alchemist", "The Zahir", "The Snow Leopard", and "Men Without Women", which I read in early 2020.
 keywords:
   - books
   - books in 2020